Infygo/BabbelAutomation/README.md

 - invoke appium from the command prompt
 - Open command prompt - change directory to the project path on your machine
 - Create an emulator in Android Studio - Refer data.properties file in the project under src/main/java/resources -Rename the deviceName(BabbelEmulator) to your deviceName(...)
+- invoke the emulator using command - emulator -avd youremulatorname
 - mvn compile
 - mvn test